Demanou-Misse/java-level-1-projects/README.md

 # Java Level 1 Projects 🚀

 Welcome!
-This repository contains six beginner-level Java projects I created as part of my learning journey.
+This repository contains **seven** beginner-level Java projects I created as part of my learning journey.
 These projects focus on core concepts such as variables, conditions, loops, arrays, user input, and basic logic.

 Each project has its own folder, description, and source code.
 Feel free to explore, run, and even improve them!